mpv-player/mpv/DOCS/man/lua.rst

     from displaying the next video frame, so that you don't get blocked when trying to access the player.

-    This is automatically called by the event handler.
+    Before mpv 0.17.0, this was automatically called by the event handler.

 ``mp.resume()``
     Undo one ``mp.suspend()`` call. ``mp.suspend()`` increments an internal